heyy i’m camiidae and i make art inspired by nature and this weird but beautiful thing we call life ! π“‚ƒ ΰ½Όβ˜Όπ“‚ƒ

 - Arturia MicroLab mk3 (portable midi controller)

-- ZOOM H5 (portable handy recorder that i use both as a field recorder and as a portable audio interface)
+- ZOOM H5 (handy recorder that i use both as a field recorder and as a portable audio interface)

 - LOM UΕ‘i Pro (omnidirectional microphones for capturing ambiences)